 Check out more ways to use leftover bread here.

-Bread and Tomatoes
+Bread and Tomatoes are the main ingredients

 Bread is a costar in this salad so a firm loaf is required.
 Sourdough, ciabatta, French or Italian are best choices.
 Tomatoes are the other star.
 Fresh from the vine are what we dream about.
 But smaller grape or cherry fill the gap if you can’t step out your door and pluck tomatoes from your garden.